Exploited7/epic-games-xal-reverse/README.md

 # epicgames-account-creator
-Release when this repo reach 50 stars .
+Release when this repo get a good amount of stars probably :  50 stars .